kukuu/AI-ML-recommendation-personalised-product/README.md

 - What are the primary business goals for this feature - conversion uplift, AOV increase, or customer retention?

-- How will this system integrate with existing Specsavers systems like e-commerce, CRM, and inventory management?
+- How will this system integrate with existing systems like e-commerce, CRM, and inventory management?

 - What are the data privacy requirements and GDPR compliance needs for handling customer data?